What Is The Best Way To Prevent Poor Food Safety?

 What Is The Best Way To Prevent Poor Food Safety? : Protect Your Health Every Step Of The Way

 Ensuring food safety is critical because improper handling can lead to the spread of bacteria, viruses, and other harmful contaminants.
-These can cause serious illnesses and in severe cases, even death.
+These can cause serious illnesses and, in severe cases, even death.

 What is the best way to prevent poor food safety?
 It begins with strict adherence to established food safety protocols at every step of the food chain.
 From cleaning and production to processing, cooking, and serving, each stage plays a role in minimizing the risk of contamination.
 These practices are essential to keeping food safe for consumption.

 Despite having one of the most secure food supplies in the world, the United States still reports a high number of foodborne illness cases.
-According to the U.S. Food and Drug Administration (FDA), an estimated 48 million Americans fall ill from foodborne diseases each year—roughly one out of every six people.
+According to the Food & Drug Administration (FDA), an estimated 48 million Americans fall ill from foodborne diseases each year—roughly one out of every six people.
+These illnesses result in approximately 128,000 hospitalizations and claim around 3,000 lives annually.
+Such alarming statistics emphasize the importance of understanding the best way to prevent poor food safety and why it must be a top priority in food-related industries and home kitchens alike.

 This article explores the best ways to prevent poor food safety and ensure your food handling practices are top-notch.